ONSdigital/csvcubed/csvcubed/csvcubed/models/cube/qb/README.md

 * `NewQbCodeList.from_data`

-These methods accept data straight from a pandas DataFrame's column and are designed to speed up the user by automatically generating resources, or references to resources from the DataFrame's data.
-Use them where the user has not provided detailed configuration to help support the [convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) approach to CSV-W generation; this is an attempt to lower the cognative load on new users.
+These methods accept data straight from a pandas DataFrame's column and are designed to automatically generate resources, or references to resources from the DataFrame's data.
+Use them where the user has not provided detailed configuration to help support the [convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) approach to CSV-W generation; this is to speed the adoption of the standards for new users.

 ## Validations

 Each of the classes discussed above extends from the [csvcubed.models.PydanticModel](https://github.com/GSS-Cogs/csvcubed/blob/main/csvcubed/csvcubed/models/pydanticmodel.py) class.
-This adds [pydantic](https://pydantic-docs.helpmanual.io/) validation to our models which ensures that all attributes have the correct type as decribed by their [static type annotations](https://docs.python.org/3/library/typing.html).
+This adds [pydantic](https://pydantic-docs.helpmanual.io/) validation to csvcubed's models which ensures that all attributes have the correct type as decribed by their [static type annotations](https://docs.python.org/3/library/typing.html).
 Many of the models use the [pydantic custom validator](https://pydantic-docs.helpmanual.io/usage/validators/) functionality to add checks which are more specific than checking the overall type, e.g. `_attribute_uri_validator` inside the `ExistingQbAttribute` class in [csvcubed.models.cube.qb.components.attribute](https://github.com/GSS-Cogs/csvcubed/blob/main/csvcubed/csvcubed/models/cube/qb/components/attribute.py).

 Pydantic validation can be performed on individual models by calling `pydantic_validation` (declared on [PydanticModel](https://github.com/GSS-Cogs/csvcubed/blob/main/csvcubed/csvcubed/models/pydanticmodel.py)).